 You see the piece of wood at the top of the cabinet?
 That piece of wood sits on the top of my piece of scrap wood I screwed into the wall.

 Before I screwed the scrap piece of wood into the wall, I found the studs that sat behind each of the cabinets.

 I made small marks on the wall where the studs were and used a level to make sure the wood piece was straight.
 Then I used wood screws and screwed them into the studs behind the wall.

-I measured and installed the L brackets so that the bottom of the cabinets would sit on them.
+I measured and installed the floating desk brackets so that the bottom of the cabinets would sit on them.
 By the way, at least one screw from each bracket is installed into a stud.